 Renting in the private sector is the best option for many people in Slough.
 In the private sector, you have choices about your location and the type of home you want to live in.

-Read the government’s guide to renting for a checklist of what to do at each stage of the renting process.
-The guide contains very useful information about:
+The government’s guide to renting gives a checklist of what to do at each stage of the renting process.
+The guide has useful information about what fees your landlord or letting agent can charge, the documents you need to prove your Right to Rent and what paperwork your landlord or letting agent must give you.

 Visit Shelter’s website for template letters to use when you need to contact your landlord or letting agent.